 To provide overall guidelines for prioritizing code cases.
 The number of violations and the time it takes to achieve compliance requires staff to make efficient use of limited time and resources.
-The most efficient method is to obtain voluntary compliance from those property/business owners and residents who are found to be in violation of County Code or State law.
-Those cases where reasonable progress towards abatement of identified violations are not feasible shall be referred to County Counsel or the District Attorney for legal enforcement action(s).
+The most efficient method is to obtain voluntary compliance from property/business owners and residents found to be in violation of County Code or State law.
+Those cases where reasonable progress towards abatement of identified violations is not feasible shall be referred to County Counsel or the District Attorney for legal enforcement action(s).
 In all cases, the Department seeks to avoid code compliance actions that result in the permanent loss of dwelling units except in cases where a unit was constructed in violation of the applicable zoning ordinance in place at the time, or where a unit cannot be feasibly rehabilitated to meet health and safety requirements.

-The Department prioritizes the identification and abatement of Code violations affecting the health and safety of Napa County residents, employees, and visitors.
+The Department prioritizes the identification and abatement of code violations affecting the health and safety of Napa County residents, employees, and visitors.
 The Department also prioritizes the abatement of violations that cause or have the potential to cause environmental harm.
-Nuisances and other violations that do not have an immediate potential for harm to people and/or the environment will be a lower priority.
+Nuisances and other violations that do not have an immediate potential for harm will be a low priority.

-The Department relies on citizen complaints to help identify violations requiring the attention of Code Compliance Officers.
+The Department relies on citizen complaints to help identify violations requiring the attention of code compliance staff.
 The Department also identifies potential violations through regular reviews and inspections conducted pursuant to County Code and/or conditions of approval, as well as independent investigations of violations associated with short-term rental housing.
-In addition, staff may become aware of violations through the direct observation of activities being conducted without the benefit of permits (or outside the scope of approved permits).
+In addition, staff may become aware of violations when observing activities being conducted without the benefit of permits (or outside the scope of approved permits).